-Left: It seems likely that the proportions and features of this shopfront have been altered at some point.
-It looks at odds with the rest of the building which retains many other historical characteristics.
+Left: This shopfront has lost its original proportions and many original features.
+This makes it look especially at odds with the rest of the building which retains many historical characteristics.
 Top right and above right: These shopfronts retain historical proportions and fetaures such as pilasters, transoms, mullions and decorative glazing.